mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/reference/Tezos.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `get_balance ()` returns the balance in mutez of the
+The call `get_balance ()` returns the balance in mumav of the
-    account associated to the currently executed smart contract, including any mutez added by the calling transaction.
+    account associated to the currently executed smart contract, including any mumav added by the calling transaction.

 </Syntax>

 <Syntax syntax="jsligo">

-The call `get_balance()` returns the balance in mutez of the
+The call `get_balance()` returns the balance in mumav of the
-    account associated to the currently executed smart contract, including any mutez added by the calling transaction.
+    account associated to the currently executed smart contract, including any mumav added by the calling transaction.

 </Syntax>